ismailov-e/test_xilinx/software/demo/zedboard/00-README.txt

-For the same reasons, the contents of FMC_IMAGEON_Tutorial/repository/ProcessorIPLib/sw_services/fmc_iic_sw_v2_03_a/ and FMC_IMAGEON_Tutorial/repository/ProcessorIPLib/sw_services/fmc_imageon_sw_v1_07_a/ are not included in the BSPs of the pre-built systems.
+For the same reasons, the contents of FMC_IMAGEON_Tutorial/repository/ProcessorIPLib/sw_services/fmc_iic_sw_v2_03_a/ and FMC_IMAGEON_Tutorial/repository/ProcessorIPLib/sw_services/fmc_imageon_sw_v1_07_a/ are not included in the BSPs of the pre-built systems, but the BSP library is already compiled and you will probably not need to recompile it.